 Conclusion

 Cerbos offers tools for managing complex hierarchy-based permissions.
-By leveraging powerful ABAC capabilities, you can implement the authorization strategy that best fits your needs - from explicit, policy-defined roles to fully dynamic, attribute-driven models.
-Functions like hierarchy(), descendantOf(), and dynamic principal attributes enable you to build scalable and maintainable authorization systems that accurately reflect your business rules, whether you opt for static definitions or a more dynamic strategy.
+By leveraging powerful ABAC capabilities, you can implement the authorization strategy that best fits your needs - from explicit, policy-defined roles, to fully dynamic attribute-driven models, to letting Synapse fetch the hierarchy from the database that already holds it.
+Functions like hierarchy(), descendentOf(), and dynamic principal attributes enable you to build scalable and maintainable authorization systems that accurately reflect your business rules, whether you opt for static definitions or a more dynamic strategy.

 Tagged in